renovatebot/renovate/lib/modules/datasource/galaxy-collection/readme.md

 Custom registries currently support the following:

-- setting your own host - this assumes the same API as `https://galaxy.ansible.com` uses.
+- setting your own host - this assumes the same API as `https://galaxy.ansible.com` uses, `/api/v2/collections` will be appended.
 - setting a complete custom URL including pathes - e.g. if you use a private automation hub.
+This URL is used as-is, so you have to provide the correct path where the collections can be found.

 An example for the custom url: